yusing/godoxy-wiki/src/Idle-Sleep.md

 ## How?

-GoDoxy will put containers to sleep when there is no traffic for a specified period of time.
-When any traffic is received, the container will be woken up.
+GoDoxy will put containers to sleep when there is **no traffic** for a specified period of time.
+When any **traffic is received**, the container will be woken up.

 When `depends_on` is set in docker compose file, GoDoxy will also put those dependencies to sleep, and wake together on traffic.

 On idle timeout, GoDoxy will stop the container first, and then stop the dependencies.

 On wake, GoDoxy will start the dependencies first, and then start the container.

 ## Configuration